power88w/Centric_Frontend_project/README.md

-## Features
+# Features

-- logo as a reference link to the main page
+- logo as a reference link to the main page.
-- Navigation bar with a drop down menu
+- Navigation bar with a drop down menu.
-- buttons with a hover
+- buttons with a hover.
 - website is a mobile ready version with hamburger menu.
--

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- the site has photo galleries.
+- google maps have been implemented on the website.

 ### Features Left to Implement
 - Another feature idea

-## Technologies Used
+# Technologies Used

 For this project I used
 �	HTML5